BioJulia/Automa.jl/docs/src/debugging.md

 Automa will not compile this, and will raise the error:
 ```
 ERROR: Ambiguous NFA.
+After inputs "XYZ A", observing 'B' lead to conflicting action sets [:cool_band] and nothing
 ```

 Note the error shows an example input which will trigger the ambiguity: `XYZ A`, then `B`.